 Mid Cornwall · TR3

 Extensions are the bread and butter of Cornish homes — adding the kitchen-diner the original layout never had, the bedroom for a growing family, or the light and views the back of the house should always have had.
-In Stithians, that work is shaped by the place itself — Stithians is a village south of Redruth with the Stithians Reservoir nearby, a Norman church and a Conservation Area covering the village core, with a building stock that leans toward traditional granite cottages and Victorian villas.
+What works on a TR3 plot rarely works elsewhere — Stithians is a village south of Redruth with the Stithians Reservoir nearby, a Norman church and a Conservation Area covering the village core, with a building stock that leans toward Victorian villas and traditional granite cottages.

 - Conservation Area